ron-kit/ron-kit.github.io/content/posts/blog4/index.md

 There is elegance in the simplicity of these tips.
 I've been implementing everything since encountering them and my interpersonal relationships have definitely improved a little.

 On the way to the bus loop I saw some raccoons in a tree.
 It wasn't even that late (7-8 pm) but the sun had set and the campus felt completely deserted, aside from these guys.

 {{<video src="videos/raccoon.mp4">}}

 ### Friday

-Back when Engineers and Geoscientists BC gave me the entrance scholarship in first year I was very grateful and signed up for an account to establish myself as an engineer and geoscientist BC, but thought that was it.
-A few weeks ago I was surprised to see an email from them inviting me to an event for scholarship winners.
+Back when Engineers and Geoscientists BC gave me the entrance scholarship in first year I was very grateful and signed up for an account to establish myself as an engineer and geoscientist BC, and thought that was it.
+A few weeks ago I was proven wrong when an email from them came in inviting me to an event for scholarship winners.
 I accepted without a second thought.

 The meeting was at Steamworks, where I had never been before.
 I entered with my friend and we were led in through a colossal labyrinth until we arrived at the big special doors at the big special room.